DataFire/Integrations/integrations/generated/rebilly/README.md

   * customerId: The contact customer ID
   * emails [ContactEmails](#contactemails)
   * firstName `string`: The contact first name
+  * hash `string`: A hash that can be used to compare multiple contacts for identical attribute values, excluding id, customer id, createdTime, updatedTime.
   * id: The contact identifier string
   * lastName `string`: The contact last name
   * organization `string`: The contact organization